 "Follower Behavior and Followership Identity: A Follower's Perspective"COMM 550: Senior ColloquiumCourse instructor: Natalie Pennington, assistant professor of communications studies

-Abstract: This research evaluated how people who have functioned as followers understood their role as a follower and how their followership attitude shaped their behavior in that role.
-From 13 in-depth qualitative interviews, followers expressed their ideas from a follower’s perspective and viewed their roles on a spectrum from “humble compliance” to “shared responsibility for organizational outcomes.”
-All but one participant was unfamiliar with the term followership, and when asked to define the term, responses ranged from “no idea,” to “a partnership with leadership.”
-None of the participants had considered that their identities as followers could be developed in a similar manner to leadership development to improve relationships and role expression.
-Qualitative methods were employed to capture the nuanced responses that would not have been possible through surveys or questionnaires.
-Participant responses were analyzed to capture language and behavioral expressions in context.
-This research employed open coding to examine, categorize, compare and conceptualizing themes that inform future research populations and variable selection.
+Abstract: This research evaluates how people acting as followers understand their role and how their followership attitude shapes their behavior.
+Interviewed followers viewed their roles as ranging from “humble compliance” to “shared responsibility for organizational outcomes.”
+Most participants were unfamiliar with followership and unaware that their identities as followers could be developed like leadership to improve relationships and role expression.
+Qualitative methods captured language and behavioral expressions, while open coding was employed to examine, categorize, compare and conceptualize themes that inform future research populations and variable selection.

 Group Category: Maxwell Burden, Quanqing Guo, Laura Krueger and Nicholas Young, Topeka, all juniors in biological and agricultural engineering

 "Pond Eutrophication" BAE 231: Biological Systems Engineering Project II Course instructor: Lisa Wilken, assistant professor of biological and agricultural engineering